-Roughan & O’Donovan is providing consultancy services - from tender through to completion of construction - for the permanent works structures on this large scale infrastructure design and build scheme.
+Roughan & O’Donovan provided consultancy services - from tender through to completion of construction - for the permanent works structures on this large scale infrastructure design and build scheme.

 The bridge crossing comprises a 24m wide steel concrete composite deck construction cable, supported over 240 metres from a steel A-frame pylon, with sections of concrete and concrete/steel composite construction.